Batley: Industrial Revolution

 By 1848 there was a railway station in Batley, and in 1853 Batley Town Hall was erected.
 It was enlarged in 1905, and is in the Neoclassical style, with a corbelled parapet and pilasters rising to a centre pediment.
 In 1868 Batley was incorporated as a municipal borough, the former urban district of Birstall was added to it in 1937.

 1853 also saw the establishment of a small confectionery shop by Michael Spedding.
 His business expanded, moving to larger premises in 1927 becoming Fox's Biscuits.
 Today, along with Tesco, it is one of the largest employers in the town.

 During the late 19th century, Batley was the centre of the shoddy and mungo trade in which wool, rags and clothes were recycled by reweaving them into blankets, carpets and uniforms.
 In 1861 there were at least 30 shoddy mills in Batley.
 The owners of the recycling businesses were known as the "shoddy barons".
 There was a "shoddy king" and a "shoddy temple", properly known as the Zion Chapel.
 This imposing building in the town centre was opened in 1870, and reflected the popularity of the Methodist movement.
 The chapel is still active today.
+In 1875 local woman Ann Ellis led a weavers strike against the shoddy mill owners who were planning to reduce wages.

 At the close of the 19th century, growth in population changed the form of governmental institutions above the parish of Batley; the Morley division of the wapentake of Agbrigg and Morley was disused as special purpose districts were formed.

 The library was built in 1907 with funds donated by the philanthropist Andrew Carnegie.
-The library has been modernised, with a new microfilm viewer, and reels of the Batley News dating back over 120 years.
+The library has been modernised, with a microfilm viewer, and reels of the Batley News dating back 120 years.
 The newspaper was founded by James Fearnsides – a local printer.
-His grandson Clement, later became the mayor of Batley.
-There was coal mining in Batley at this time.
+His grandson, Clement, later became the mayor of Batley.
 The first records of coal mining in Batley date back to the 16th century at White Lee; the last pit in the town closed in 1973.